How long have you been meditating?

-My practice depends on what I need — I take stock of my mind, heart and body and then practice accordingly.
+My practice depends on what I need – I check into myself – mind, heart and body and then practice prescriptively.
 For instance, if I’m restless I might focus on my breath.
-If I could use a little more spaciousness in my mind I might practice mindfulness of sound.
-If my body is worn out, I take a restorative posture of yoga and lie down to rest my nervous system and stay very present to sensations.
-But mostly I rest my mind in what can be called open awareness, which is inclusive of everything that is arising in the moment and noticing it with kind, relaxed and bright attention.
+If I could use a little more spaciousness in my mind I might practice mindfulness of sound, if my body is worn out, I take a restorative posture to rest my nervous system and stay very present to sensations – but mostly I rest my mind in what can be called open awareness which is inclusive of everything that is happening in the moment, and noticing it with relaxed attention.

 When did you start teaching?

 I started teaching 35 years ago – but I started as a yoga teacher, back in the day when it wasn’t a profession but a way to share what I loved and support my art making.

 Over the years, it became less interesting to me to tell people how to arrange their bodies, and more interesting to offer ways to know the body intimately as a reflection of the mind.
 And, to know and work with what is discovered both somatically and cognitively.